stackato-samples/tty.js/README.md

 tty's and `forkpty(3)`. tty.js builds on linux and osx, and it *should* build on NetBSD, FreeBSD, and OpenBSD as well.
 If you have trouble building, please post an issue.

-## Pushing to Stackato

-You should first configure your authenticated user in `lib/config.js`.
-Currently the defaults are:

-User: `stackato`
-Password: `stackato`

-When done, simply run 'stackato push -n'.

 ## Todo